matrixorigin/neolink.ai-docs/docs/ConfigureEnvironment/image.md

 <img src={require('../../static/en-img/imgmanagement/imagemanagement-3.png').default} alt="Save Image" style={{width: '800px', height: 'auto'}} />

 In the pop-up window for saving the image, you can customize the image name and version.
-After saving, you can view the image details under **Image Management > Private Images**.
+After saving, you can view the image details under **Image Registry > Private Images**.

 <img src={require('../../static/en-img/imgmanagement/imagemanagement-4.png').default} alt="Save Image" style={{width: '800px', height: 'auto'}} />

 ### Image Management

-In the **Image Management > Private Images** page, you can see the saved private images.
+In the **Image Registry > Private Images** page, you can see the saved private images.
 Here, you can click the **Deploy** button to go to the instance creation page and deploy a private image, or delete a private image.

 **NOTE**: Deleting an image may affect the normal restart of instances.
 Please proceed with caution.